-, SWG Restoration III takes seriously its obligation to keep user account information secure.
+, SWG Restoration takes seriously its obligation to keep user account information secure.
 One component of this program involves helping educate players on the best ways to keep their accounts safe so we're pleased to share the following tips and tricks for helping keep your account as secure as possible.

 General Account Security Recommendations

 Never use the password you use for your "real life" accounts on "just-for-fun" accounts.
 Meaning, the password you use for your email or your bank, shouldn't be the password you use on our website.
 Here's why this is important.